bevyengine/rfcs/rfcs/76-replication.md

 ### Replication

 For replication to work, every resource, event or component has to be registered for sending or receiving.
+Which would also allow for some configuration, like relevancy or which serializer to use, etc.
 ```rs
 app.add_plugins(ReplicationPlugin);

 app.recv_resource::<Resource>();
 app.send_resource::<Resource>();
 app.recv_event::<Event>();